J-81/GeneLab_Data_Processing-1/scRNAseq/Pipeline_GL-DPPD-7111_Versions/GL-DPPD-7111.md

 - `--phred33` - instructs cutadapt to use ASCII+33 quality scores as Phred scores for quality trimming
 - `--illumina` - defines the adapter sequence to be trimmed as the first 13bp of the Illumina universal adapter `AGATCGGAAGAGC`
 - `--output_dir` - the output directory to store results
-- `--paired` - indicates paired-end reads - both reads, forward (R1) and reverse (R2) must pass length threshold or else both reads are removed
+- `--paired` - indicates paired-end reads - for scRNAseq, CB and UMI are in a separate read from the respective cDNA read, - both the CB and UMI read and the cDNA read must pass length threshold or else both reads are removed
-- `sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz sample2_R1_raw.fastq.gz sample2_R2_raw.fastq.gz` – the input reads are specified as a positional argument, paired-end read files are listed pairwise such that the forward reads (*R1_raw.fastq.gz) are immediately followed by the respective reverse reads (*R2_raw.fastq.gz) for each sample
+- `sample1_R1_raw.fastq.gz sample1_R2_raw.fastq.gz sample2_R1_raw.fastq.gz sample2_R2_raw.fastq.gz` – the input reads are specified as a positional argument, the CB and UMI read and the cDNA read files are listed pairwise such that the CB/UMI reads (*R1_raw.fastq.gz) are immediately followed by the respective cDNA reads (*R2_raw.fastq.gz) for each sample (or vice versa, depending on the scRNAseq kit used)

 **Input Data:**